 There are different ways you can get involved beyond interacting with your fellow MA SJ colleagues during class and study time.
 You can meet with your instructors and supervisor during office hours to discuss a range of topics beyond your own research interests.
 In addition to attending departmental seminars, there are special additional events and outings that we offer each year.
 You may choose to go to lunch or tea with a visiting guest, or you can arrange to meet with one of our partners after a special event.
 You may choose to write a blog, tweet or create a video about your work.
-Or you may choose to become one of the MA course representatives, or become involved at the Faculty or University level as a postgraduate student rep. You can consider tutoring some of our undergraduates, or volunteer to work with some of our PhD candidates and postdoctoral fellows.
-You can find out about the different topics and groups that many of staff and postgraduates are actively engaged with, from NGOs, to professional conferences, to civil society causes, to artistic collaboratives, to political actions, and others, and you may decide to become involved in the public life of your community.
+Or you may choose to become one of the MA course representatives, or become involved at the Faculty or University level as a postgraduate student rep. You can consider tutoring some of our undergraduates, or volunteer to work with some of our PhD candidates and postgraduates are actively engaged with, from NGOs, to professional conferences, to civil society causes, to artistic collaboratives, to political actions, and others, and you may decide to become involved in the public life of your community.